softlayer/jumpgate/DRIVERS.rst

 Configuring
 ~~~~~~~~~~~
-Now that we've built a couple drivers, we need to tell the compatibility layer to use them.
+Now that we've built a couple drivers, we need to tell Jumpgate to use them.
 This is done by modifying the jumpgate.conf file in the root of the installation directory.
-By default, the compatibility layer uses the OpenStack passthrough drivers.
+By default, Jumpgate uses the OpenStack passthrough drivers.
 What we want to do instead is use our drivers for the index and identity.
 Open up the jumpgate.conf file and it should look something like this:

 .. code-block:: python